The Corporate Tax Planning Law Review: Canada

 Dividends received by Canadian corporations from non-resident corporations are included in income, subject to foreign tax credits and certain deductions available for intercorporate dividends under the Canadian foreign affiliate rules.

-Although complex, the foreign affiliate rules exempt from Canadian tax dividends paid by a foreign affiliate to a Canadian corporation if the foreign affiliate has earnings from an active business carried on by it in a country with which Canada has a tax treaty or tax information exchange agreement (TIEA).
+Although complex, the foreign affiliate rules exempt from Canadian tax dividends paid by a foreign affiliate to a Canadian corporation to the extent of the foreign affiliate's earnings from an active business carried on by it in a country with which Canada has a tax treaty or tax information exchange agreement (TIEA).
 Certain 'passive income' arising from inter-affiliate payments may be deemed active business income for this purpose.

-On the other hand, under this regime, Canadian residents are required to include, on an accrual basis, their share of any foreign accrual property income (FAPI) earned by a controlled foreign affiliate (CFA).
-FAPI includes passive income, but also is deemed to include income from certain businesses that derive income from property (e.g., rents, royalties, interest, dividends and licence fees).
+However, under this regime, Canadian residents are required to include, on an accrual basis, their share of any foreign accrual property income (FAPI) earned by a controlled foreign affiliate (CFA).
+FAPI includes passive income, but also is deemed to include income from certain businesses whose principal purpose is to derive income from property (e.g., rents, royalties, interest, dividends and licence fees).

 Canada has foreign affiliate dumping (FAD) rules that make it less attractive for foreign multinationals to establish a Canadian holding corporation for non-Canadian foreign affiliates.
-In general terms, an investment by a Canadian corporation that is controlled by a non-resident corporation, non-resident individual, non-resident trust or non-arm's length group of such taxpayers, in a foreign affiliate (or a Canadian corporation that derives more than 75 per cent of its value from foreign affiliates) may reduce cross-border paid-up capital or trigger a deemed dividend subject to withholding tax, subject to limited exceptions.
+In general terms, an investment by a Canadian corporation that is controlled by a non-resident corporation, non-resident individual, non-resident trust or non-arm's-length group of such taxpayers, in a foreign affiliate (or a Canadian corporation that derives more than 75 per cent of its value from foreign affiliates) may reduce cross-border paid-up capital or trigger a deemed dividend and corresponding withholding tax, subject to limited exceptions.

 While Canada does not have a special IP regime, tax incentives in the form of tax credits or write-offs may be available for development of IP in Canada.